open-traffic-generator/otg-examples/clab/rtbh/README.md

 docker exec -it clab-rtbh-pe-router vtysh docker exec -it clab-rtbh-ce-router vtysh

-docker exec -it clab-rtbh-attacker sh docker exec -it clab-rtbh-victim sh
+docker exec -it clab-rtbh-ixia sh
 ````